BUY PREGNANCY TESTS & OVULATION TESTS

 What is the difference between lab tests & real-world studies for Sperm-friendly lubricants?

 Well, there can be many reasons for it.
 First and foremost, the lab tests were conducted on isolated sperm in a test tube outside the body, which is not how the sperm will naturally interact with the lube.
+Secondly, the exposure time of the sperm and the lube in the lab tests was over 5 minutes.
+In real-world situations, the exposure time is much shorter.
+It’s no wonder that the lab results are a bit amplified compared to real-world situations.

 Best Fertility-Friendly Lubricants Available in Australia: Top Picks

-Sasmar Conceive Plus: Offered by us, this lubricant is unique in its formulation.
+When it comes to fertility-friendly lubricants in Australia, two standout options have received TGA approval, ensuring their safety and efficacy for couples trying to conceive.
+Sasmar Conceive Plus : Offered by us , this lubricant is unique in its formulation.
 It not only meets the rigorous standards set by the TGA but also contains calcium and magnesium ions.
 These ions are crucial for cell viability and conception, setting Conceive Plus apart from other options on the market.
+First Response Conception Friendly Lubricant : Also TGA-approved, this lubricant is another reliable choice for couples in Australia.
+It is specially formulated to mimic natural fertile fluids, providing an optimal environment for sperm.
+Both of these lubricants are designed to enhance the likelihood of conception by creating a sperm-friendly environment, making them top picks for those looking to expand their families.

 Trusted source for evidence-based information

 Rely on Fertility2Family as your go-to source for evidence-based information on a wide array of fertility topics, including the benefits of using fertility-friendly lubricants.
 Our commitment to our scientifically backed guidance ensures that you receive accurate and relevant guidance customised to meet your specific needs.
-When it comes to fertility-friendly lubricants, they are a prudent choice for enhancing your chances of conception.
+When it comes to fertility-friendly lubricants , they are a prudent choice for enhancing your chances of conception.
 Until further research clarifies the full impact of lubricants on fertility, choosing a fertility-friendly option is advisable.
 Trust Fertility2Family to be your partner in giving your body the best chance to conceive and achieve your family planning goals.

 Fertility2Family logo